 Stunned but grateful for inspiration, I thanked the Wise One for answering so clearly.
 They smiled and nodded as if humoring a small child, and then had something else to say.
 You're welcome.
 Now do as you have heard.

 Dream messages are usually meant for the dreamer alone.
-But this one felt both/and...for me to get it together, but also about my work, my clients.
+But this one felt both/and...for me to get it together, but also about my work, my clients, my life.
 An answer to the questions we all ask.
 "What heals?"
 A 1-2-3-4 for how to be healthy.

 My head was spinning as I thought through the four proposals that made up the acronym for LOVE.
 Those four principles of how to behave in the world began to makes a whole lot of sense.
 Clearly, this wasn't about romantic love.
 It was about universal love.
 Both for self and other?
 And how to do that....